it-innovation/sam/doc/behaviour.rst

    This method may perform the call described in `CallSite` (see :ref:`CallSite`).

-.. function:: mayReturn(?Method, ?TargetResultVar)
+.. function:: mayReturn(?Object, ?Invocation, ?Method, ?Value)

-   This method may return the contents of TargetResultVar to its callers.
+   This method invocation may return `Value` to its callers.

 .. _CallSite: